 Schools have the flexibility to develop their own implementation plan and choose the type of produce, number of days a week, and times during the day to provide the free fresh fruit or vegetable snacks to their students.
 Schools are also encouraged to develop partnerships to help implement the program, such as with local universities, extension services, farmers markets, and local growers and grocers.

 Schools are required to adhere to the following:

 - Make free fresh fruits and vegetables available during the school day as a snack to all enrolled children outside of NSLP and SBP operation

 - Offer the FFVP snack a minimum of three times per week

 - Offer nutrition education at least one time per week as part of the FFVP

 - Follow all food safety requirements and Hazard Analysis and Critical Control Point guidance

 - Widely publicize the availability of fresh fruit and vegetable snacks within the school

-- Implement the FFVP in accordance with the most recent guidelines by the USDA issued on their Web page: USDA FFVP Handbook for Schools (PDF)
+- Implement the FFVP in accordance with the most recent guidelines by the USDA issued at USDA FFVP Handbook for Schools (PDF)

 In addition, the SFA must remain in good standing in the operation of all other federal CNPs.
 Good standing means an SFA is not documented as being seriously deficient in managing any USDA CNP.
 The SFA cannot have outstanding administrative or program findings that document violations of the requirements of any CNP (7 CFR, sections 211.10(c), 226.6(c)(3)(ii), 225.11(c), and 210.24; and the USDA FFVP Handbook for Schools (PDF), December 2010, pages 4–5).